Pure-Circuit: Tight Inapproximability for PPAD: The Problem

 \begin{proof} This follows from \cref{thm:pcircuit-hard} by observing that a \NOR gate can always be simulated with the given set of gates.
 Clearly, \NOR can be simulated by first using an \OR gate and then a \NOT gate.
 Furthermore, \OR can be simulated by \NOT and \AND by applying De Morgan's laws.
 Finally, \AND can easily be obtained from \NOT and \NAND, and \NOT can be obtained from \NAND and \PURE as follows: first apply a \PURE gate, and then use its two outputs as the two inputs to a \NAND gate. \end{proof}

 \paragraph{\bf More structure.} The hardness result is also robust with respect to restrictions applied to the \emph{interaction graph}.
 This graph is constructed on the vertex set $V = [n]$ by adding a directed edge from node $u$ to node $v$ whenever $v$ is the output of a gate with input $u$.
 For example, a \NOR gate with inputs $u,v$ and output $w$ yields the two edges $(u,w)$ and $(v,w)$.
 On the other hand, a \PURE gate with input $u$ and outputs $v,w$ gives the edges $(u,v)$ and $(u,w)$.
 Since any given node is the output of at most one gate, it immediately follows that the in-degree of every node is at most $2$.
 However, the out-degree of a node can \emph{a priori} be arbitrarily large.
 It is quite easy to show that the problem remains \ppad/-complete, even if we severely restrict the interaction graph.
+The proof of the following corollary can be found in \cref{sec:app:proof-pcircuit-restricted}.

 \begin{corollary} The \pcircuit problem remains \ppad/-complete, for any choice of gates $\{\PURE, \X, \Y\}$, where $(\X,\Y) \in \{\NOT\} \times \{\OR, \AND, \NOR, \NAND\}$ or $(\X,\Y) \in \{\COPY\} \times \{\NOR, \NAND\}$ and even if we also \emph{simultaneously} have all of the following restrictions. \begin{enumerate} \item Every node is the input of exactly one gate. \item In the interaction graph, the total degree of every node is at most 3.
 More specifically, for every node, the in- and out-degrees, $d_{in}$ and $d_{out}$, satisfy $(d_{in},d_{out}) \in \{(1,1), (2,1), (1,2)\}$. \item The interaction graph is bipartite. \end{enumerate} \end{corollary}